Apathy: Potential Causes And Treatments

 - Loss of interest in enjoyable activities

-These symptoms can seem similar to apathy.
-Many people who are living with severe depression experience such sadness that they may not seem to care about what’s going on in their lives.
-However, people who live with depression may not necessarily be apathetic; they may be experiencing feelings of sadness so intense that their depression has temporarily stifled their other emotions.
-Some people who experience depression report that they want to be happy but feel so down that they feel unable to remember what happiness is like.
+Apathy is sometimes a symptom of depression, known as anhedonia.
+This symptom causes a lack of emotion that can be challenging to overcome.
+In addition, some people who are living with severe depression experience such sadness that they may not seem to care about what’s going on in their lives.
+However, people who live with depression may not necessarily be apathetic in every scenario; they may be experiencing feelings of sadness so intense that their depression has temporarily stifled their other emotions.
+Some people who experience depression report that they want to be happy but feel so down that they struggle to remember what happiness is like.

-However, many people living with depression can experience significant relief from their symptoms with the aid of therapy or medication.
-Many have reported that therapy helped so much that their depression symptoms almost seemed to disappear.
-This is one of the primary reasons why it might help to distinguish between apathy and depression.
+However, people living with depression can often experience significant relief from their symptoms with the aid of therapy or medication.
+Some people may find that therapy helps so much that their depression symptoms almost seem to disappear.
+For this reason, distinguishing between apathy and depression may help you seek support.
 You can seek treatment for depression and possibly experience relief from your symptoms.

-Depression is a mental health condition that can cause some people to think they feel apathetic.
-True apathy can be a little different; when someone feels apathetic, they can feel unmotivated and disinterested in many aspects of their life, even if they are not experiencing depression.
-Because these feelings may not be typical aspects of a person’s emotional experience, feelings of apathy may be a sign that points to a deeper mental or physical health problem.
+Depression is a mental health condition that can cause some people to think they are apathetic.
+True apathy can look different.
+When someone is apathetic, they can be unmotivated and disinterested in many aspects of their life, even if they are not experiencing depression.
+Because these thoughts, sensations, and feelings may not be typical aspects of a person’s emotional experience, apathy may be a sign that points to a deeper mental or physical health problem.

-The causes of apathy can vary, so you might consider seeking help from a doctor and/or a therapist as you try to get to the root of the problem.
-If you are experiencing signs of apathy, the specifics of your case may vary, but common causes may include the following conditions:
+The causes of apathy can vary, so you might consider seeking help from a doctor or a therapist as you try to get to the root of the problem.
+If you are experiencing signs of apathy, the specifics of your case may vary, but common causes may include the following conditions.

-Apathy is a common hallmark of both Alzheimer’s disease and dementia.
-In fact, between 50% and 70% of people with dementia have this loss of interest.
-The Alzheimer’s Association reports that “Alzheimer's is not just a disease of old age.
+Apathy is a common hallmark of Alzheimer’s disease and other types of dementia.
+Between 50% and 70% of people with dementia experience this loss of interest.
+The Alzheimer’s Association reports that “Alzheimer's is not only a disease of old age.
 Younger-onset (also known as early-onset) Alzheimer's affects people younger than age 65.
-Younger-onset Alzheimer’s is much less common, and prevalence among the more than 6 million Americans living with Alzheimer’s is uncertain.”
+Younger-onset Alzheimer’s is much less common, and prevalence among the more than six million Americans living with Alzheimer’s is uncertain.”

-If you’re experiencing significant feelings of apathy and you’re younger than 65, it may be beneficial to speak with a physician or mental health professional.
-Even if you think you may be living with depression, it may be best to avoid self-diagnosing and assuming that depression is the only condition you can have.
-Talking about these symptoms with a healthcare provider can lead to a screening for early-onset Alzheimer’s, and this can have a significant impact on your future and quality of life.
-Although it can be challenging to confront the reality of a diagnosis like early-onset Alzheimer’s, it may be better to know and begin treatment as soon as possible.
+If you’re experiencing significant apathy, consider speaking with a physician or mental health professional.
+Even if you think you may be living with depression, it may be best to avoid self-diagnosing and assuming that depression is the cause if you haven’t received advice from a professional.
+Talking about these symptoms with a healthcare provider can lead to a screening for early-onset Alzheimer’s disease.
+Although it can be challenging to confront the reality of a diagnosis like early-onset Alzheimer’s disease, early diagnosis may help you begin treatment as soon as possible.

 Stroke

-If you’ve recently experienced a stroke, your brain may experience new challenges as a result of this trauma.
-A stroke can have a substantial impact on your brain function and your emotional control.
-Many people who have recently had a stroke report intense feelings of apathy along with unexpected changes in their personality.
-If you know that you’ve recently had a stroke and you’re experiencing new and uncharacteristic feelings, consider mentioning these things to a doctor.
+If you’ve recently experienced a stroke, your brain may experience new challenges because of this trauma.
+A stroke can have a substantial impact on how your brain functions and your emotional control.
+After having a stroke, some people experience multifaceted apathy, along with unexpected changes in their personality.
+If you know that you’ve recently had a stroke and you’re experiencing new and uncharacteristic feelings or symptoms, consider mentioning them to a doctor.
 As in the case of Alzheimer’s disease and dementia, apathy is sometimes not a symptom of a mental health condition but a physical or neurological problem that a doctor can help you investigate.

 Schizophrenia